FranLl/SA-VU-ESP32-FFT/README.md

 If you have any doubts about why the resistors or the capacitor are connected in this way, you can see the explanation in his project.

 The connection I have made has been:

 ![Diagram of the project](images/diagram.png)

-As can be seen, the location of the final project with respect to the diagram is not the same but the connection is the same.
+As can be seen, the location of the components the final project with respect to the diagram is not the same but the connection is the same.
 Also, I have used a 32 x 8 LED matrix but the diagram design program did not have such a matrix, so I had to use 4 of 8 x 8 LEDs.

 ## Controls
 The matrix is controlled from three buttons.
 The functions are: